pyOpenSci/software-peer-review/partners/scientific-communities.md

 single-cell domain we may be able to find editors in the broader field of genomics that could easily manage leading a review as an editor.

-We have been running peer review since 2019 and have never not been able to review a package because of editor / reviewer availability.
+We have been running software peer review since 2019 and have never not been able to review a package because of editor / reviewer availability.
 However, sometimes it might take a bit longer to find the right people to begin the review.